coq/coq/doc/sphinx/practical-tools/coqide.rst

 At the top is a menu bar, and a tool bar below it.
 The large window on the left is displaying the various *script buffers*.
-The upper right window is the *goal window*, where goals to prove are displayed.
+The upper right window is the *goal window*, where goals to be proven are displayed.
 The lower right window is the *message window*, where various messages resulting from commands are displayed.
 At the bottom is the status bar.